henriquels25/fantasy-sport-api/README.md

 * **Unit test**: Cover the business logic of the modules.
 They are extremely fast and do not depend on any framework (other than JUnit5/Mockito), database or messaging system.

-* **Integration test**: Cover the primary and secondary adapters of the modules.
-Everything that is inside the package `**.infra` may be tested in an integration test.
+* **Integration test**: Cover the adapters of the modules (everything inside the `infra` package).
 These tests are slower than unit tests as it is needed an application context, a database or other technologies.
-For example, when testing a web controller, only components related to the controller being tested should be configured.
 Usually, annotation like `@WebFluxTest`, `@DataMongoTest` and others are used.

 * **Acceptance test**: This kind of test configure the whole application with the external dependencies (Database, Messaging Systems, External APIs) locally and the tests are written from the client perspective, as use cases.